spidernet-io/spiderpool/docs/README.md

 5. IP conflict

     Underlay networks are more prone to IP conflicts.
 For instance, PODs conflict with host IPs outside the cluster, or conflict with other clusters under the same subnet.
-But it is difficult for IPAM to discover these conflicting IP addresses externally unless CNI plugins is involved for real-time IP conflict detection.
+But it is difficult for IPAM to discover these conflicting IP addresses externally unless CNI plugins are involved for real-time IP conflict detection.

-6. Release and recovery IP addresses
+6. Release and recover IP addresses

     Because of the scarcity of IP addresses in underlay networks and the static IP address requirements of applications, a newly launched POD may fail due to the lack of IP addresses owing to some IP addresses not released by abnormal Pods.
     This requires IPAMs to have a more accurate, efficient and timely IP recovery mechanism.